Bulacan's 5th congressional district

 Bulacan's 5th congressional district is one of the seven congressional districts of the Philippines in the province of Bulacan.
 It has been represented in the House of Representatives since 2022.
 The district consists of municipalities in central Bulacan, namely Balagtas, Bocaue, Guiguinto, and Pandi and does not have any provincial boundaries.
-It is currently represented in the 20th Congress by Agay Cruz of the Lakas-CMD.
+It is currently represented in the 20th Congress by Agay Cruz of the Partido Federal ng Pilipinas (PFP).